Senses Vs Search Engines – Making your copywriting cope..!

 “As per statistics it has been established that 54% of oral cancers, 50% of esophageal cancers and 70% of larynx related cancers are caused due to smoking.
 So are 30% of penis cancers and 40% of stomach cancers”.

 A good line and quite informative, I would say.
 But, reading this does cause a negative psychological effect (too much cancer and too much of disease).
 And, how many of us what or where the larynx is, compared to the number of us who know what a penis is..!
 So, use jargon as necessary but do not overdo it.
 I would rather write that as

 “Smoking causes over 50% of cancers that effect many critical parts of our body.”

 Simple, effective and conveys the message.
 A writer may ask here, how can I make up for the word count, that would be a $1 writer, isn’t it?
 Quality of content and easy readability are more important than the word count, when would internet marketers realize this?
 Fill up the words with content, not air or keywords..!

 Coming to the closing stages of this article, it is not my intention to put down writers or internet marketers.
 The intention is make sure that the direction they take is proper and effective without wasting time and resources.

 All my fellow writers and other internet marketers are welcome to share their comments with me, I would be glad to stand corrected for any mistakes I may have put in here.
 In fact, make sure you tell me after you read this, would you visit my profile and my websites or not?
 That would be evidence enough.
 Remember, this article is completely naked, I have not used any of my website’s keywords here in this article.
 So, no links, back-links or SEO here, just written with the reader in mind.
 All the best and do let me know….!
 This could be the only chance I have to mend my ways.

-Have a question for Anil Kumar?
-Ask or leave a comment below!
+Have a question for Anil Kumar or want to leave a comment?
+Click here.